 Dropping your damp clothing on the floor makes it an easy target for silverfish.
-Another reason to listen to your mother and pick up your clothes!
+This is another reason to listen to your mother and pick up your clothes!

-Helpful Tip: Control humidity by installing a quality bathroom fan and using it during and after showers or baths.
+Control the humidity in your bathroom by installing a quality fan and using it during and after showers or baths.

-Many people ask: Do silverfish eat clothes?
-If by “eat clothes,” you mean create small irregular holes and leave behind yellowish stains, then yes … silverfish eat clothes.
-If you collect vintage clothing, you are at a higher risk as silverfish may hitch a ride home on a new acquisition.
+Many people wonder if silverfish eat clothes.
+If by “eat clothes,” you mean “create small irregular holes and leave behind yellowish stains,” then yes, silverfish eat clothes.
+If you collect vintage clothing, you’re at a higher risk of silverfish since they may hitch a ride home on a new purchase.

 Silverfish are particularly attracted to: